What Is Personal Injury Protection in Massachusetts?

 Failure to cooperate with the insurance company may result in denial of your claim.
 This duty of cooperation applies to uninsured and underinsured claims.

-If you have been injured in a car accident, contact an experienced personal injury lawyer before speaking with the insurance company.
+If you have been injured in a car accident, particularly if you suspect a brain injury, contact experienced brain injury attorneys in Springfield before speaking with the insurance company.
 Frequently, the insurance company will try to gather information that will minimize their financial exposure.
-A personal injury attorney will help you recover the maximum amount due to you.
+Working with a skilled personal injury attorney in Springfield ensures that you have an advocate to help you recover the maximum amount due to you.

 Call us for a free consultation and learn how we can help so you can focus on getting better: (413) 737-3430 or (413) 781-CAVA (2282).